 Dr Joe Moshenska, Trinity

 After receiving my BA from Sidney Sussex College, Cambridge, I spent a year at Princeton as the Eliza Jane Procter Visiting Fellow.
 I stayed in Princeton to complete my PhD, and was elected as a fellow of Trinity College in 2010.
 I am one of the Directors of Studies in English at Trinity, where I mostly teach Renaissance literature with some forays into earlier and later periods.
 A lot of this teaching ends up circling, in one way or another, around the relationship between words and bodies.
 I particularly enjoy teaching the Tragedy paper, which allows me to leap from Shakespeare to later passions such as Hegel, The Wire, and Cindy Sherman.
 I often supervise dissertations on Spenser and Milton, and on connections between literature, science and theology.
-I also teach various literary and philosophical topics for the Tragedy and English Moralists papers.
+I've had particular fun working with students on topics such as slime, puppets and honey in renaissance literature.

-My first book, Feeling Pleasures: The Sense of Touch in Renaissance England, explored the varied and contested importance of touch in the sixteenth and seventeenth centuries.
+My first book, Feeling Pleasures: The Sense of Touch in Renaissance England (OUP, 2014), explored the varied and contested importance of touch in the sixteenth and seventeenth centuries.
 I combined sustained analyses of specific figures - particularly Edmund Spenser, Lancelot Andrewes, and John Milton - with explorations of a variety of contexts: the touching of relics and the Eucharist, of paintings and sculptures, the role of touch in faith healing and experimental science, the philosophical history of tickling, and the early reception of Chinese medicine in England.